 It uses, in the words of Ford‘s engineers, “directionally-wound springs to apply vectoring forces to the rear suspension”.
 In plain English, it means they’re banana-shaped and make the rear constantly want to rotate.
 Factoring in the ST’s love of tripodding, this makes for hilarious fun behind the wheel.

 It’s the most satisfying car to drive on this list - the only reason it’s in second place is as a B-segment hot hatchback, the Fiesta isn’t as good an all-rounder as the bigger C-seg machines that dominate our top 10.
 And as - in typical fast Ford fashion - the initially tempting starting price quickly rose.
 The priciest ST - the Performance Edition has a starting price of £26,825.

-In terms of stuff that’s already here, the Suzuki Swift Sport is warm rather than hot, and the same goes for the Vauxhall Corsa GSI, which also happens to be dated and overpriced.
+The Suzuki Swift Sport is warm rather than hot, and the same goes for the Vauxhall Corsa GSI, which also happens to be dated and overpriced.
 The VW Up GTI is fun in its own way, but despite the badge and the tartan, it doesn’t quite justify its famous badge.
 The Abarth 595 meanwhile is a strangely alluring, pseudo exotic hot hatch, but it’s ancient and uncomfortable.
 If you really must, go used, because the ‘new’ Essesse version simply isn’t worth the £25,295 starting price.